emc211/optane-kdb-report/README.md

 On start up this process also kicks off the feed once having successfully connected to rdb to start testing run.
 Once endTime has been reached the stats collected are aggregated and written to csv file.
 Again link for full code available [here](../src/q/monitorPerf.q)

 ### Defining functions to use file system backed memory
-(Is this moving off topic for this report?)

 We also need to be aware that it is not just data stored in tables that uses memory.
-Querys and functions that we run also need to assign memory and which domain they use will depend on how the function was defined.
+Queries and functions that we run also need to assign memory and which domain they use will depend on how the function was defined.

-Here for example we compare the same functionality defind in both the root and .m namespace.
+Here for example we compare the same functionality defined in both the root and .m namespace.

 ```q
 q)n:1000000